dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 This layer should provide additional tools that we are going to use.

-Therefore, we place here services, validators, adapters, providers, policies, background jobs and so on.
+Therefore, we place here services, options, validators, adapters, providers, policies, background jobs and so on.

 ### .Persistance